 Multi-tasking, in principle, sounds like a good idea; do many things in a short amount of time.
 But studies have shown over and over that multi-tasking is a myth.
 Instead, what you are actually doing is task switching.
 The lack of intense focus on one thing is actually making you less productive.

 When solo entrepreneurs establish startups, they are made to believe that multitasking is the best way to get multiple tasks accomplished.
-Contrary to this, multitasking may not always work as it allows entrepreneurs to put less-enjoyable tasks on hold and mainly focus on those that they love doing.
+Contrary to this, multitasking may not always work, as it allows entrepreneurs to put less-enjoyable tasks on hold and mainly focus on those that they love doing.
 However, time blocking is a reliable method that allows entrepreneurs to properly plan how they will spend their time.

 This is done by planning out all the tasks that should be completed on a particular day.
-The tasks are then divided into 15-minute blocks that ensure no time is wasted.
+The tasks are then divided into 15-minute blocks that ensure that no time is wasted.
 Referred to as the Pomodoro Technique, working in time batches is a sure way to avoid procrastination.
-There are numerous apps such as Time Doctor that enable entrepreneurs to get started with time blocks.
+There are numerous apps, such as Time Doctor, that enable entrepreneurs to get started with time blocks.
 The use of time blocks is not only advantageous in running a business, but also in everyday life.

-Form a Mastermind Group
+Form a mastermind group

-When I was first started my business, I had a difficult time doing some of the things that I knew I should be doing.
+When I first started my business, I had a difficult time doing some of the things that I knew I should be doing.
 One of my friends asked me to meet with him and a few of his friends who were also entrepreneurs.
 The meetings became a regular event.
 We developed accountability systems to ensure that we would do the things that would make our businesses grow.

-Most times, new and existing entrepreneurs find it easy to procrastinate tasks because they do not have anyone to report to.
+Most times, new and existing entrepreneurs find it easy to procrastinate on tasks because they do not have anyone to report to.
 After all, they are self-employed.
 Entrepreneurs rarely have managers who make sure that things are getting done.
 While there may be no one to keep them in line, they may decide to find accountability partners.
 Those who work from home may ask those around them to check on what has been done in an entire day of work or ask colleagues in the same field to call in and check on their progress.
 This ensures that they are able to fight procrastination at all times.